Censorship in Germany

-Germany has taken many forms throughout the history of censorship in the country.
+Censorship has taken on many forms throughout the history of Germany.
 Various regimes have restricted the press, cinema, literature, and other entertainment venues.
 In contemporary Germany, the Grundgesetz (Basic Law) generally guarantees freedom of press, speech, and opinion.

 Today, censorship is mainly exerted in the form of restriction of access to certain media (examples include motion pictures and video games) to older adolescents or adults, as well as perceived online fake news, hate speech and misinformation.

 Furthermore, the publication of works violating the rights of the individual or those considered to be capable of inciting popular hatred (Volksverhetzung) may be prohibited.
 Possession of such works (including Adolf Hitler's Mein Kampf), however, is generally not punishable.

+In recent years, public debate has intensified around political expression concerning the Israeli–Palestinian conflict.
+Critics argue that Germany’s Staatsräson — the reason of state asserting a special responsibility toward Israel — has been used to justify restrictions on pro-Palestinian speech, activism, and academic expression, including by Jewish individuals critical of Israeli government policies.

-As of 2022, Germany is ranked 22nd on the Press Freedom Index.
+As of 2024, Germany is ranked 10th on the Press Freedom Index.

 Before 1871

 Most of the various smaller German states that later became the modern nation-state of Germany had censorship laws that severely restricted press freedom and made criticism of the government difficult or impossible.
 In large measure these were a result of the 1819 Carlsbad Decrees which, inter alia, expanded the censorship of the press.
 Censorship was enforced through the requirement to have a government license to publish books or newspapers, and the mandatory use of an impressum on printed material to identify authors and publishers.
 However, the city-republics such as Frankfurt and Hamburg tended to have a free press, a rarity in 19th century Germany.
-The Prussian invasion, occupation and annexation of Frankfurt was in large part motivated by the Prussian government's irritation with the Frankfurt free press; unlike Frankfurt Prussia had severe censorship laws.
+The Prussian invasion, occupation and annexation of Frankfurt was in large part motivated by the Prussian government's irritation with the Frankfurt free press; unlike Frankfurt, Prussia had severe censorship laws.